KeithWilliamsGMIT/4th-Year-Mobile-Application-Development-Project/README.md

-# 4th-Year-Mobile-Application-Development-Project
+# Mobile Application Development Project
 This project is for my 4th year Mobile Application Development module in college.
+The requirements of this project is to develop a mobile application that runs on the Universal Windows Platform.
+This mobile application must also interact with some web service hosted on Azure.
+This web service can be written in any language.